arassec/igor/igor-plugin-message/src/main/resources/doc-gen/rabbitmq-message-trigger.md

 ## Limitations and Caveats
 Not all actions are available for event-triggered jobs.
 E.g. sorting by timestamp requires all data items, that should be sorted, to be known to the action.
 Since event-triggered jobs process a continuous stream of incoming events, there is no fixed number of data items to sort.

 During simulated job executions the trigger will receive (and probably consume) messages provided by the message connector.
-This means, that e.g. RabbitMQ messages will be retrieved **and acknowledged** during simulated job executions!
+Thus RabbitMQ messages will be retrieved **and acknowledged** during simulated job executions!

 ## Parameters
 The component can be configured by the following parameters: